 3. Start with short swimming sessions

-Swimming is an excellent workout but can be tiring for dogs that are not used to this activity.
+Swimming is an excellent workout but can be tiring for small dogs that are not used to this activity.
 Keep your sessions short and give them breaks out of the water to relax.
 Like any workout, short reps are recommended to help improve stamina.

 4. Stick to controlled environments